Mashbrow/LOGIN-REST-API/README.md

 Gets:
 "/": returns the homepage.
 "/user": returns the user database as a json.
-"/user/&lt;userid&gt;": returns the user with this id as a json.
+"/user/&lt;userid&gt;": returns the user's average rating.